Windows OS Hub

 New-NetFirewallRule -DisplayName "Block Web Sites" -Direction Outbound –LocalPort Any -Protocol Any -Action Block -RemoteAddress $IPAddress

-I have added the –NoHostsFile parameter to the Resolve-DnsName cmdlet in order not to use the hosts file for resolving.
+The -NoHostsFile parameter is used to ignore the hosts file for resolving.

-Let’s make sure that a block outbound rule has appeared in the Windows Firewall console.
+Make sure that an outbound block rule has appeared in the Windows Firewall console.

 windows firewall rule to block websites by domain name